-Stahlnecker, a Democrat, was the representative for New York's 14th congressional district from 1891 to 1893.
+Stahlnecker was the representative for New York’s 14th congressional district and was a Democrat.
+He served from 1891 to 1893.

 From Dec 1885 to Mar 1893, Stahlnecker missed 990 of 1,517 roll call votes, which is 65.3%.
 This is much worse than the median of 34.2% among the lifetime records of representatives serving in Mar 1893.
 The chart below reports missed votes over time.